CashScript/cashscript/website/docs/basics/getting-started.md

 To get started with writing CashScript smart contracts quickly, it is recommended to try out the [CashScript Playground](https://playground.cashscript.org/), a web application which lets you easily write and create contracts!

-Here you will learn what a CashScript contract looks like through the `TransferWithTimeout` example contract.
-Then you can compile the contract and provide the contract arguments to create a smart contract address.
-To actually create the smart contract itself, you fund the address so that it has a UTXO on the contract address.
-After setting up the smart contract, you can try spending from the smart contract by invoking a contract function!
+The Playground supports 'Mocknet', allowing you to create virtual UTXOs for development without having to get Testnet coins and set up a Testnet wallet.

 :::tip
-The [CashScript Playground](https://playground.cashscript.org/) is a great way to get started without doing any JavaScript coding to set up wallets, fetch balances and invoke contract functions.
-This way you can focus on learning one thing at a time!
+The [CashScript Playground](https://playground.cashscript.org/) is a great way to get started without doing any JavaScript/TypeScript coding to set up wallets, fetch balances and invoke contract functions.
+This way you can focus on learning just CashScript!
 :::

+Here are the 5 simple steps for creating your first smart contract transaction with the Playground:
+1. Compile a contract, for example the default `TransferWithTimeout` contract.
+2. Create a new contract in the 'New Contract' tab by providing the contract arguments.
+3. Add UTXOs to the smart contract address and the wallets used for testing.
+4. Next, go to the TansactionBuilder select the contract and the function to invoke
+5. Finally, specify the in- and outputs for the transaction and click 'Send'!

-## Creating a CashScript Smart Contract
+## Creating a CashScript Contract

-With the CashScript playground there's a nice integrated editor to get started, as well as an integrated compiler to change your CashScript contract into a Contract `Artifact` behind the scenes.
-Now, to get started we will have to set up a CashScript editor — outside of the Playground — and learn how to work with the `cashc` compiler to create CashScript contract artifacts.
+To get started coding locally we will use a code editor and learn how to work with the `cashc` compiler to create CashScript contract artifacts.

 ### Prerequisites